Alfred von Martin

 Alfred von Martin (July 24, 1882 – June 11, 1979) was a German historian and sociologist and one of the last representatives of the founding years of German sociology to teach and publish in the Federal Republic of Germany.
 His diagnoses of the times are based on historical sociology and cultural sociology.
 Alfred von Martin published scholarly texts over a period of seventy years.
 Von Martin was first educated on the family estate by a private tutor, Dr. A. Schlemm, an expert in classical languages and antiquity.
 He transferred to the humanistic Gymnasium in Görlitz for a few years before taking his final examinations.
-Von Martin studied history and numerous related subjects at the universities of Freiburg, Heidelberg, Leipzig, Berlin, Florence, and Rome, graduating with a doctorate from the University of Freiburg in 1912.
+Von Martin studied history and numerous related subjects at the University of Freiburg, Heidelberg University, Leipzig University, Friedrich Wilhelm University of Berlin, the University of Florence, and Sapienza University of Rome, graduating with a doctorate from the University of Freiburg in 1912.

 Life

 German Empire

 Alfred von Martin's father, Friedrich Martin, was a partner with Hermann Fölsch in the company "Fölsch & Martin", running saltpetre works in Taltal (Chile) and having an office in Hamburg.
 His maternal grandfather, the landowner Otto Roestel, was also active in the saltpetre industry.
 After Alfred von Martin's birth, Friedrich Martin acquired a manor in Rothenburg an der Neisse.
 According to the Genealogical Handbook of the Nobility, he promptly established a fideicommissum for the estate in the vicinity of Rothenburg Castle.
 Alfred von Martin was ennobled in 1907.
 The estate in Upper Lusatia was subsequently taken over by his younger brother Hans von Martin.

 Extensive real estate holdings provided Alfred von Martin with financial security throughout his life.
 He was educated by a private tutor on the estate until he entered grammar school.
-After graduating from high school in Görlitz, he studied law and political science at the universities of Breslau, Lausanne, Tübingen, and Munich.
+After graduating from high school in Görlitz, he studied law and political science at the University of Breslau, the University of Lausanne, the University of Tübingen, and the Ludwig-Maximilians-Universität München.
 He completed his first degree in 1906 with a doctorate in law.
-He then studied history at the universities of Freiburg (with Friedrich Meinecke), Heidelberg, Leipzig, Berlin, Florence, and Rome.
+He then studied history at the University of Freiburg (with Friedrich Meinecke), Heidelberg University, Leipzig University, the Friedrich Wilhelm University of Berlin, the University of Florence, and Sapienza University of Rome.
 He completed his studies in 1913 with a doctorate (Dr. phil.).
 While serving as a reserve lieutenant during World War I, von Martin completed his habilitation in medieval and modern history at the University of Frankfurt am Main in 1915.